 Accompanied by the hr-Sinfonieorchester (Frankfurt Radio Symphony Orchestra), Moldovan-Austrian violinist Patricia Kopatchinskaja performs Igor Stravinsky’s Violin Concerto in D major.

-The work was composed in the summer of 1931 and premiered on October 23, 1931, with the American violinist and composer Samuel Dushkin (December 13, 1891 – June 24, 1976) playing the violin and the Berlin Radio Symphony Orchestra conducted by Stravinsky himself.
+The work was premiered on October 23, 1931, with the American violinist and composer Samuel Dushkin (December 13, 1891 – June 24, 1976) playing the violin and the Berlin Radio Symphony Orchestra conducted by Stravinsky himself.

 Dushkin also gave the work’s first US performance in January 1932, with Serge Koussevitzky conducting the Boston Symphony Orchestra.
 He also made the first recording of the piece in 1935, with Stravinsky conducting the Orchestre Lamoureux.